nyu-pl-fa22/scala-in-class-code/README.md

 `max`, the result type can be omitted because it is automatically inferred by the compiler.
 However, it is often helpful to provide the result type anyway to document the signature of the function.
-Moreover, if the function body only consists of a single expression or statement, the curly braces can be omitted.
+Moreover, the curly braces can be omitted.
 Thus, we could alternatively write the function max like this:

 ```scala